 Eastside of Oslo is still a little bit cheaper when it comes to eating and drinking than the west.

-Sørenga is a new Oslo neighbourhood, stretching into the fjord, just next to the Opera House.
+Sørenga is a new Oslo neighborhood, stretching into the fjord, just next to the Opera House.
 It’s a popular place with swimmers in the summer months and a quiet area for staying in Oslo, close to the city center.

 Where to stay in Sørenga